DanWBR/dwsim3/README.txt

 Version 1.6 Build 3605

-- [NEW] Added Spanish GUI translation (many thanks to Abad Lira and Gustavo LeÃ³n!)
+- [NEW] Added Spanish GUI translation (many thanks to Abad Lira and Gustavo León!)
 - [NEW] Added a Multivariate, Constrained Optimization utility
 - [NEW] Added a Sensitivity Analysis utility supporting up to 2 independent variables
 - [NEW] Added "command-line run mode" (read the documentation for more details)